sghall/resonance/README.md

 You specify what you want to be done using a shorthand (still working on this idea).
 There's four options:

 1. Number or String - The state will be set to that value when the method is called.
 Any existing transitions on that top level key will be stopped.
-2. [value] - An array of length equal to 1.
+2. [value] - An array with length 1.
 Transition the state from where it is to that value.
 The value should be a string or number.
-3. [value, value] - An array with length equal to 2.
+3. [value, value] - An array with length === 2.
 Set the state to the first value immediately and transition to the second value.
 4. Function -  Custom tween function.
 If you return a function it will be used as a custom tween function.

 Let's look at a real component.
 This is the onAppear method from the [circle component](https://github.com/sghall/resonance/blob/master/docs/src/routes/examples/packedByAge/components/Circle.js) in the [circle packing example](https://sghall.github.io/resonance/#/examples/packed-by-age).